 Properties are not eligible for treatment if planning permission was granted (and the property built) after 27th April 2016.
 Similarly, if the property was required through its planning permission to have an acoustic standard equal or greater to that which London City Airport (LCY) are offering then we are unfortunately unable to offer anything to improve the sound insulation of your property.

 Tier 1 covers the widest geographical area.
 Properties within the 57 dB LAeq,16h contour (Tier 1) are eligible for works to achieve an average sound reduction of not less than 25 dB.
-Properties with double glazed windows will already meet this acoustic standard.
-Properties with single glazing are offered 100% of the costs of secondary glazing or 100% of the costs of thermal double glazing.
+Single glazed properties are offered either secondary glazing or thermal double glazing plus acoustic ventilators.
+Double glazed properties are offered acoustic ventilators.

 The eligibility daytime noise contour level of 57 dB LAeq,16h is more stringent than that used at other UK airports.
-Some local homes are not eligible for Tier 1 works as they were built inside the airport’s noise contours after particular dates when the growth of the airport and its noise impact would have been known by developers.
-Partly as a result of a higher standard of glazing required under Building Regulations and partly as a result of planning conditions attached to the relevant planning permissions, those developers were required to install adequate sound insulation during construction of the property.
+Some local homes are not eligible for Tier 1 works as they were built inside the airport’s noise contours after particular dates when the growth of the airport and its noise impact would have been known by developers, and so those developers were required to install adequate sound insulation during construction of the property.

 As part of the CADP permission, an additional intermediate tier (Tier 3) was introduced within the 2017 APR for properties within the 63 dB LAeq,16h noise contour.
 Eligible properties will be offered either: